 If you’re dealing with swollen cheeks or other symptoms like persistent dry mouth, mouth pain, or foul-tasting drainage, you may have a salivary gland disorder.
 At SCENT – Southern California Ear, Nose, and Throat, a team of board-certified physicians uses a personalized approach to diagnose and treat salivary gland disorders.
-There are five locations in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, and Torrance, California, so reach out to the one nearest you by phone or through online booking any time.
+There are four locations in Long Beach, Los Alamitos, Huntington Beach, and Newport Beach, California, so reach out to the Southern California ENT office nearest you by phone or through online booking any time.

 A salivary gland disorder is a problem within the salivary glands that generate saliva in your mouth.
 You have salivary glands all over your mouth, with the main three types being:

 - Parotid glands: the biggest salivary glands, directly in front of your ears.